tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 # Create a new GitHub Repository

-- goto the GitHub website: https://github.com
+- go to the GitHub website: https://github.com
 - sign in to GitHub as `tcrook0`
 - click `tcrook0` drop-down, in upper right corner
 - click `Your repositories` link